 “A fractal is a natural phenomenon or a mathematical set that exhibits a repeating pattern that displays at every scale” – Wikipedia

-The Pareto Principal is a concept that’s fractal.
-The Pareto Principal doesn’t just say that 20% of the inputs, equal 80% of the outputs.
+The Pareto Principle is a concept that’s fractal.
+The Pareto Principle doesn’t just say that 20% of the inputs equal 80% of the outputs.
 Since the pattern repeats itself, 4% of the inputs, will equal 64% of the outputs.

 To finish Charlie’s quote from above,